Support Us Button Widget

 Photo by NOOGAtoday

 Editor Haley here.
-My top two favorites were hearing horror author Grady Hendrix do a panel on “How to Sell a Haunted House” (and getting my copy signed) + seeing the short thriller “Splinter” and staying for the Q+A. Pro tip: Hang around the downstairs bar — you might be able to talk to a director or cast member.
-Check out the highlight reel.
+Some top moments I’ve had at the festival include hearing horror author Grady Hendrix’s panel on “How to Sell a Haunted House” (and getting my copy signed) + seeing the short thriller “Splinter” and staying for the Q+A. Pro tip: Hang around the bar in the lobby or take a walk around NorthShore — you might run into a director or cast member.
+Check out our highlight reel.

 More from NOOGAtoday